kyleecodes/Clojure_ToDo/README.md

-# to-do app, purely-functional style
+# To-do app but in a purely-functional style

+Written in Clojurescript using the Re-frame framework, connecting to a Postgres SQL database!

 ![](preview.JPG)